Quantcast

 Orion, the Hunter

 This is easiest to find in the winter.
-Look for three bright stars in a line—these are Orion’s belt.
-See image to the left (credit: NASA).
+Look for three bright stars in a line—they represent Orion’s belt.

 The two stars north of this are Orion’s shoulders.
-One of Orionthese is Betelgeuse (“BEETLE-juice”), which is a giant red star.
+One of these is Betelgeuse (“BEETLE-juice”), which is a giant red star.
 The two brighter stars to the south are his legs.

-Ancient people used Orion to predict the seasons: If it appeared at midnight, the grapes were ready to harvest.
+Ancient people used Orion to predict the seasons: The grapes were ready to harvest if it appeared at midnight.
 If it appeared in the morning, summer was beginning.
 If it appeared in the evening, winter had arrived.

 Canis Major, the Great Dog